jzhou45/Greek-Mythology-Card-Jitsu/README.md

 After each round ends, the player would collect a token with the type and color of the card they won with.
 In order to win the game, a player would need to collect 3 tokens are different types or 3 tokens of the same type with different colors.

 ### Olympus Card-Jitsu
+Olympus Card-Jitsu combines an agglomeration of favorite things from my childhood, including Club Penguin, ninjas (which inspired the original Card-Jitsu), and Greek myths and the Percy Jackson series.

 Olympus Card-Jitsu aims to make a faithful adapatation to the core Card-Jitsu gameplay with new classes and cards based on Greek mythology and lore.
 In order to keep the game a client-side project, the opponenet will be a simple A.I., rather than an opposing player.

 ## Wireframe